Hi, I’m Adriel.

 Grace Like Scarlett: Grieving with Hope After Miscarriage and Loss (Baker, 2018)

-Tethered to Hope: The Transforming Mercy of Crisis, Change, and the In-between (Baker, 2024 release)
+Tethered to Hope: The Quiet Kindness of Crisis, Change, and In-between Spaces (Baker, 2025 release)

 Community & Support: